mayadastikhan/cse15l-lab-reports/LabReport5MayaKhan.md

 ```
 Anonymous

 Thanks for the suggestion!
 I've taken a closer look at the loop condition and printed out some debug information to see what's happening.
-I ran some extra tests on the incrementation of Index1 and Index2 and saw that my 1st while loop had incorrectly bounded index2 as it exceeded the length of list2.
+I ran some
+extra tests on the incrementation of Index1 and Index2 and saw that my 1st while loop had incorrectly bounded index2 as it exceeded the length of list2.
 I changed the `||` to a '&&' in the first while loop.
-The tests now run smoothly
+The tests now run smoothly.

 ```
 <img width="800" alt="Screenshot 2024-03-12 at 12 06 16 AM" src="https://github.com/mayadastikhan/cse15l-lab-reports/assets/151574602/14725f21-cc98-4918-9440-0f017c8ef6b9">